damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

   - Fork <https://gitlab.com/gitlab-com/www-gitlab-com/> and run it locally
   - Write according to the [Professional Writing Techniques][writing-tech], and to the [Markdown Guide]
   - Submit a [Work in Progress Merge Request (WIP MR)][WIP MR] with the proposal and mention @Lindberg for the first pass
+1. GitLab: Erica will make sure the MR description contains the [issue closing pattern][issue-close] (`Closes #xxx`) and the label `community post`, and start the review process
 1. GitLab - [General Review](#general-reviews)
 1. GitLab - When your post gets ready:
   - Marcia will change your MR from your branch into `gitlab.com: master` to another branch `gitlab.com: feature-branch`
-  - Marcia will merge your MR into the new feature-branch and:
+  - Marcia will merge your MR into the new `feature-branch` and:
-       - Create a new MR that closes the blog post issue
+       - Create a new MR to `master`, which closes the blog post issue (link to the original MR)
        - Preview the post locally
        - Upload the preview screenshot to the new MR thread
   - Marcia and Erica can make any necessary adjustments to the post in the new MR (date, typos, grammar, broken links, and other changes that won't affect substantially the content)